github/branch-deploy/README.md

 **non-sticky** locks are temporary locks that only exist during a deployment.
 This action will automatically create a **non-sticky** lock for you when you run `.deploy`.
 It does this to prevent another user from running `.deploy` in another pull request and creating a deployment conflict

+Deployment locks in relation to environments also come in two flavors:

+- environment specific
+- global

+**environment specific** locks are locks that are associated with a specific environment.
+This means that if you have two environments, `staging` and `production`, you can have a lock on `staging` and another lock on `production` at the same time.
+These locks are indepdent of each other and will not prevent you from deploying to the other environment if another user has a lock in effect.

+**global** locks are locks that are associated with the entire project/repository.
+This means that if you have two environments, `staging` and `production`, you can have a lock on the entire repository and prevent any deployments to either environment.

 #### Deployment Lock Core Concepts

 Let's review the core concepts of deployment locks in a short summary: